huntabyte/unetlab.github.io/documentation/index.md

 1. <a title="First UNetLab boot configuration" href="/2014/11/first-unetlab-boot-configuration/">First UNetLab boot configuration</a>
 2. <a title="Upgrade UNetLab installation" href="/2014/11/upgrade-unetlab-installation/">Upgrade UNetLab installation</a>

 Now UNetLab is properly installed and configured.
 External images must be manually imported because of copyright.
+Default username is `admin` with password `unl`.

 Clients should be configured to automatically open telnet://, ssh:// and vnc:// Urls: